openshift/enhancements/guidelines/enhancement_template.md

 title: neat-enhancement-idea
 authors:
   - TBD
-reviewers: # Include a comment about what domain expertise a reviewer is expected to bring.
-For example: - "@networkguru, for networking aspects"
+reviewers: # Include a comment about what domain expertise a reviewer is expected to bring and what area of the enhancement you expect them to focus on.
+For example: - "@networkguru, for networking aspects, please look at IP bootstrapping aspect"
   - TBD
 approvers:
   - TBD